Jet Propulsion Laboratory: Peanuts tradition

-There is a tradition at JPL to eat "good luck peanuts" before critical mission events, such as orbital insertions or landings.
-As the story goes, after the Ranger program had experienced failure after failure during the 1960s, the first successful Ranger mission to impact the Moon occurred after a JPL staff member had decided to pass out peanuts to relieve tension.
+There is a tradition at JPL to eat "lucky peanuts" before critical mission events, such as launches, orbital insertions, or landings.
+As the story goes, after the Ranger program had experienced failure after failure during the 1960s, the first successful Ranger mission to impact the Moon occurred after either the Ranger 7 project manager, Harris "Bud" Schurmeier, or the mission trajectory engineer, Dick Wallace, had decided to pass out peanuts to relieve tension.
 The staff jokingly decided that the peanuts must have been a good luck charm, and the tradition persisted.

 Missions

 These are some of the missions partially sponsored by JPL: